louism33/MontePython/README.md

-# PythonCrosses
+# Monte Python
+Basic MCST which can be plugged into games:

+Games:
-1. a basic noughts and crosses in python
+1. noughts and crosses (tic tac toe)
-2. a monte carlo search tree to play it
+2. connect 4

+Plug and play!